Korean War Legacy Project

 Nuclear Fallout and Test Pigs

-Myron Bruessel recognized all the United States soldiers who were "guinea pigs" during the nuclear fallout.
-In 1953, nuclear tests were from the air and balloon to see if buildings could withstand nuclear bombs.
-Pigs and cows were placed in testing areas and that scientists would subsequently examine their organs to measure the amount of radiation that was present after a nuclear test.
+Myron Bruessel recognizes the United States soldiers who were "guinea pigs" during nuclear tests.
+He describes nuclear tests from the air and balloon to see if buildings could withstand nuclear bombs.
+He explains pigs and cows were placed in testing areas and that scientists would subsequently examine their organs to measure the amount of radiation that was present after a nuclear test.

 Share this Clip +